Andonome/stories/effect_summaries.md

 Creates new things, or replicates existing ones.
 Allows spells to have more than one target.
 Number of targets, replicas and creations are based on Potency.
 Flame created fits in the plam of your hand.

-0. 2 targets, 2 things created or 2 copies replicated
+0. 2 targets, 1 thing created or 2 copies replicated
-1. 6 targets, 6 things created or 6 copies replicated
+1. 6 targets, 3 things created or 6 copies replicated
-1. 24 targets, 24 things created or 24 copies replicated
+1. 24 targets, 12 things created or 24 copies replicated
-1. 120 targets, 120 things created or 120 copies replicated
+1. 120 targets, 60 things created or 120 copies replicated

 ## Discreet